Transwest website

 Custom, easy-to-use CMS

-Using Laravel Nova, we built a custom content management system (CMS) that supports easy content addition and revision to accompany the focused blog and page content creation plan we implemented.
+We built a custom content management system (CMS) on Laravel that supports easy content addition and revision to accompany the focused blog and page content creation plan we implemented.

 Individual contributors at Transwest can now easily add and update their own content, adding filters, sliders, images, videos, and more.